Kinakopan/nasa/README.md

 ### NASA EPIC App

 ## Description
 This is a Next.js app built using the NASA APIs available at https://api.nasa.gov/.
+The app can be adjusted to fit various screen sizes, including mobile, tablet, and PC screens.

 ## Tools/Languages Used